Chestnut Class - Year 6

 Chestnut Class Spellings 2025-2026

 There will be no weekly spelling test or sentences.
-Instead, children will be focusing on spelling rules in school, continuing work they have learnt in Year 5 using Grammarsaurus Spelling.
+Instead, children will be focusing on spelling rules in school, continuing work they have learned in Year 5 using Grammarsaurus Spelling.

 Below are the statutory spellings from Year 2 up until Year 6.
 If your child wants to practise their spelling at home, feel free to choose some appropriate words from the lists below.